Azure/azure-notificationhubs-java-backend/README.md

 import com.windowsazure.messaging.NotificationHub;
 ```

-The Azure Notification Hubs SDK for Java support both synchrnous and asynchrnous operations on `NotificationHub/NotificationHubClient` and `NamespaceManager/NamespaceManagerClient`.
-The asynchronous APIs are supported using the a `org.apache.http.concurrent.FutureCallback` interface.
+The Azure Notification Hubs SDK for Java support both synchronous and asynchronous operations on `NotificationHub/NotificationHubClient` and `NamespaceManager/NamespaceManagerClient`.
+The asynchronous APIs are supported using the `org.apache.http.concurrent.FutureCallback` interface.

 ```java
 // Asynchronous